 It wasn’t so much a slow and seductive unraveling of my robe.
 It was more a stark and sudden ripping off of my clothes.
 There I was.
 Freezing cold, bare naked.
 Everything hanging out for the world to see.

 It was an uncomfortable feeling.
 Kind of like the excruciating wait after you send your crush a deep and emotional text, and wonder whether you should have ever done it.
 Only multiplied by 7 billion, because it is not just one person you are sharing yourself with, it is the world.
 One part of you wants them to respond but the other part of you dreads it; what if they don’t say what we want them to?
 What if I look stupid?

-Brene Brown, an absolutely incredible writer, mainly on the topic of vulnerability, calls this the “vunerability hangover”; The morning after you show yourself bare naked and wonder whether perhaps you should have just left your clothes on?
+Brene Brown calls this the “vunerability hangover.”
+The morning after you show yourself bare naked and wonder whether perhaps you should have just left your clothes on?

 Yes.
 I have a vulnerability hangover.